-- In a bowl, combine the flour, sugar, baking powder and salt.
-Add egg, milk and peanut butter; stir just until combined.
+- Preheat oven to 350°.
+In a large bowl, whisk flour, sugar, baking powder and salt.
+In another bowl, whisk egg, milk and peanut butter until smooth; stir into flour mixture just until combined.
 Pour into a greased 8x4-in. loaf pan.

-- Bake at 350° for 50-60 minutes or until a toothpick inserted in the center comes out clean.
+- Bake until a toothpick inserted in the center comes out clean, 50-60 minutes.
 Cool for 10 minutes before removing from pan to a wire rack.
-Serve with jelly if desired.
+If desired, serve with jelly.

 Editor's NoteReduced-fat peanut butter is not recommended for this recipe.

 This recipe was a swing and a miss.
 Will not make again.